 ► {preamble} 0 11111101 0 10AAAAAA 0 AAAAAAAA 0 {payload-bytes} 0 {checksum} 1

 An addressed continue message has to be interpreted in the context of the previous addressed message sent to the same Decoder, which shall explicitly allow a continuation message to be sent and the interpretation of said continue message.
-For more information, please see section 2.5 above.
+For more information, please see Section 2.5 above.